huntdatacenter/docs/docs/do-science/community/README.md

 description: This page holds information on communication within the HUNT Cloud community.
 ---

-# Community introduction
+# HUNT Cloud community

+**Collabortions elevate science.**

-**Everyone in HUNT Cloud is invited to our cloud community.**
+All lab users in HUNT Cloud are invited to join our HUNT Cloud community.

-We aim to enable scientists on all levels with a place to say hello to each other, ask for help when needed, and provide help to others when they can.

-## Labting

-## Digital cafe